In this step-by-step guide, you will learn to configure AWS Load Balancer Controller on EKS with detailed workflows and configurations.

 --policy-name ${POLICY_NAME} \

-I am creating this Trust Policy for the Pod Identity Agent so only the Pod Identity Agent can assume this IAM Role.
+In this case, the trust policy will allow only the Pod Identity Agent to assume this IAM Role.

 cat <<EOF > trust-policy.json